kastle-lab/kge-impact/kge-drift/README.md

 ### generate_drift_data.py
 Contains functions to train on each dataset and returns an object containing each triple which contain embeddings from each dataset `{ triple->dataset->head[], relation[], tail[] }`

-The embeddings present in the final result represent triples that exist in all three datasets: T<sub>n</sub> ∈ 237 ∩ 238 ∩ 239.
+The embeddings present in the final result represent triples from 237, which trivialy exist in the intersection all three datasets: T<sub>n</sub> ∈ 237 ∩ 238 ∩ 239, due to the nested subset relationship 237 ⊆ 238 ⊆ 239.

 e.g.
 ```